Hello friends. Welcome.

 Merriment Design projects are featured at DIY Network, HGTV, Rachael Ray Everyday Magazine, design*sponge, Apartment Therapy, Kitchn, Cool Mom Picks, Huff Post, Make:, CountrySampler Magazine, Red Tricycle, Daily Candy Kids, Style Me Pretty, Parents, Jo-Ann Fabric & Craft Stores, lifehacker, WeTV’s “Amazing Wedding Cakes” reality episode for Cakegirls, The Knot Magazine, Time Out Magazine, and more.
 Top brands collaborations include VELCRO® Brand, Disney, Martha Stewart Crafts, HP, LEGO, Elmer’s, Plaid (Mod Podge), minted, Procter & Gamble, Michael’s, Keebler, AirWick, WBEZ 91.5 Chicago, and ASTROBRIGHTS® Papers.
 Merriment Design was named one of the Top 50 Mom Craft Blogs by Babble.com and 10 Crafty Chicago Moms You Need To Know by Red Tricycle.
 Book contributions include Washi Tape Crafts, Little One Yard Wonders, Wedding Planning Made Easy, and the 2010 Sewing Day-To-Day Desk Calendar.
-My work also appears on retail product packaging for VELCRO® Brand sold nationwide at Target, Jo-Ann, Home Depot, Michael’s, Amazon and more.
+My work also appears on retail product packaging for VELCRO® Brand sold nationwide at stores including Target, Jo-Ann, Home Depot, Michael’s and Amazon.

 Here are five things about me and Merriment Design: